thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 <img src="/assets/images/premium_prediction_feature_importance.png" alt="feature imporatant" width="700">

-Key Actionable Insights:
+**Key Actionable Insights**:
-- Previous Claims is the most influential factor in predicting premium amounts, indicating that individuals with past claims significantly impact the model's predictions.
+- **Previous Claims is the most influential factor** in predicting premium amounts, indicating that individuals with past claims significantly impact the model's predictions.
-- Customer Feedback, Annual Income & Credit Score, highlighting the role of customer sentiment and financial stability in  premium pricing.
+- **Customer Feedback, Annual Income & Credit Score, highlighting the role of customer sentiment and financial stability** in premium pricing.
-- Year of policy start is among the top features, indicating a seasonal or yearly pattern in insurance premium pricing.
+- Year of policy start is among the top features, indicating **a seasonal or yearly pattern** in insurance premium pricing.
-- Health Score plays a critical role, possibly due to its impact on risk assessment.
+- **Health Score plays a critical role**, possibly due to its impact on risk assessment.
-- Marital Status has moderate influence, likely because they somehow correlate with income stability and insurance needs.
+- **Marital Status has moderate influence**, likely because they somehow correlate with income stability and insurance needs.
-- Since Previous Claims and Customer Feedback are the top predictors, collecting accurate and detailed historical claim data and customer feedback could enhance model performance.
+- Since Previous Claims and Customer Feedback are the top predictors, **collecting accurate and detailed historical claim data and customer feedback could enhance model performance**.
 - Since Annual Income, Credit Score, and Health Score play significant roles, insurers could offer targeted pricing based on these variables.
-This leads to a problem of segmenting customers based on financial & health data
+This leads to a **rising problem of segmenting customers based on financial & health data**.
-- The significance of year suggests that premiums might fluctuate seasonally, making it beneficial to explore time-series adjustments.
+- The significance of year suggests that premiums might fluctuate seasonally, making it **beneficial to explore time-series adjustments**.

 ### Conclusion